Super Lawyers - Badge

 Slip and Fall Accidents

-Just like in any other commercial space, farm workers can be injured in a slip and fall accident.
-A slip and fall injury attorney from our team can help explore the best course of action in a slip and fall accident, whether to file a workers’ compensation claim against your employer for the dangerous conditions or to file a personal injury claim.
+slip and fall injury attorney from our team can help explore the best course of action following such incidents, whether to file a workers’ compensation claim against your employer for the dangerous conditions or to file a personal injury claim.

 Chemical Exposure